trrapp12/konami/README.md

 ### Next Steps for my v.2.0:
 ---
-- [ ] Learning how to secure the API key according to reasonable industry security measures while still allowing the project to be accessible.
+- [ ] Integrate a cool parallax JS library with the All Seeing Eye in the background
-- [ ] Create functions to iterate through the objects and pull out the information from the object.
+- [ ] Or integrate a cool effect where it looks like a hacker typing code in the background
-- [ ] Display photos and information in a better UX/UI experience.
+- [ ] Make the CSS generally more stunning
-- [ ] integrate React.JS to create use MVC to create templates for all the information.
+- [ ] Create a feature where if you hit the delete button it deletes the character on the display

 <br/>
 <br/>